DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Introduction

-We present \docetl, our first attempt at developing a {\bf \em declarative system optimized for complex document processing}. \docetl provides a declarative YAML-based interface for users to author pipelines with operators specific to the LLM setting, including two new ones: {\em resolve} for entity resolution, and {\em gather} to maintain context when processing document chunks.
-Users can specify their complex document processing pipeline at a high level with \docetl decomposing, rewriting, and optimizing the pipeline.
-To do so, \docetl relies on an {\em agent-based framework} to {\em rewrite} user-specified pipelines into alternative ones, as shown in \Cref{fig:optimizer-main}.
-However, rather than simply relying on agents as-is, which can be error-prone, we {\em guide} them to rewrite query plans using novel {\bf \em rewrite directives} that we've identified.
-We call these directives instead of rules because they are more abstract, and are to be interpreted by LLMs in the context of particular tasks and data characteristics, with infinitely many concrete instantiations of each directive.
+We present \docetl, our first attempt at developing a {\bf \em declarative system optimized for accurate complex document processing}. \docetl provides a declarative YAML-based interface for users to author pipelines with LLM-specific operators, including two new ones: {\em resolve} for entity resolution, and {\em gather} to maintain context when processing document chunks.
+Users can specify their pipeline at a high level with \docetl decomposing, rewriting, and optimizing the pipeline. \docetl introduces an {\em agent-based framework} to {\em rewrite} user-specified pipelines into alternative ones, as shown in \Cref{fig:optimizer-main}.
+Rather than simply relying on agents as-is, which can be error-prone, we {\em guide} them to rewrite query plans using novel {\bf \em rewrite directives} that we identify.
+We call these directives instead of rules because they are abstract guidelines interpreted by LLMs based on task and data characteristics, with infinitely many concrete instantiations.
 We further leverage an agentic framework to {\em evaluate} the resulting pipelines.
-Since evaluation can be expensive, we develop an optimization approach inspired by Cascades~\cite{Graefe1995TheCF}, where we use a top-down rule-based strategy to generate and evaluate a space of equivalent plans, opting to opportunistically decompose (or rewrite) operators that are complex and error-prone into simpler ones.
-This declarative approach relieves the burden on the developer, who can focus on evaluating the outputs of the optimized pipeline, and focus on high-level constraints and logic, with the flexibility to drill-down any stage of the pipeline to inspect intermediates and make further changes, as needed.
+Since evaluation can be expensive, we develop an optimization approach inspired by Cascades~\cite{Graefe1995TheCF}, where we use a top-down rule-based strategy to generate and evaluate a space of equivalent plans, opting to opportunistically decompose (or rewrite) complex or error-prone operations into simpler ones.

 \docetl is open-source and available on GitHub\footnote{\ttt{https://github.com/ucbepic/docetl}}.
-As of October 2024, it has already amassed {\bf 800+ GitHub stars}, and has been used for pipelines ranging from domain-specific analysis (e.g., legal, climate science) to enterprise and personal productivity (e.g., analyzing customer support tickets, emails); over {\bf 230 users} have joined the corresponding Discord server.
+As of March 2025, it has already amassed \bf 1.7k+ GitHub stars, and has been used for pipelines ranging from domain-specific analysis (e.g., legal, climate science) to enterprise and personal productivity (e.g., analyzing customer support tickets, emails); over {\bf 400 users} have joined the corresponding Discord server.